-- 10.1.1 At the time of Conceptual Scheme or Master Site Development Plan preparation, a Biophysical Impact Assessment (BIA) shall be submitted in accordance with the County's Servicing Standards.
+- 10.1.1 At the time of Local Plan preparation, a Biophysical Impact Assessment (BIA) shall be submitted in accordance with the County's Servicing Standards.
 The BIA shall study the existing environment, and shall assess the impact of the proposed development, with an emphasis on wetlands, vegetation, and wildlife.
-The BIA shall also include a survey of any historic resources on the site. - 10.1.2 At the time of Conceptual Scheme or Master Site Development Plan preparation, a study to delineate and classify the Environmentally Sensitive Areas to properly determine setbacks and future protection steps, such as Environmental Reserves, shall be submitted in accordance with the County Servicing Standards. - 10.1.3 Development shall be designed to minimize disruption to, and fragmentation of, natural areas and wildlife habitats by: - a) Incorporating ecological features such as natural vegetation, topography, and water bodies into the design at the Conceptual Scheme or Master Site Development Plan, Land Use Amendment, and Development Permit stages; - b) Utilizing environmentally-friendly landscaping where practical; and - Preventing the spread of invasive, alien species in Environmentally Sensitive Areas.
+The BIA shall also include a survey of any historic resources on the site. - 10.1.2 At the time of Local Plan preparation, a study to delineate and classify the Environmentally Sensitive Areas to properly determine setbacks and future protection steps, such as environmental reserves, shall be submitted in accordance with the County Servicing Standards. - 10.1.3 Development shall be designed to minimize disruption to, and fragmentation of, natural areas and wildlife habitats by: - a) Incorporating ecological features such as natural vegetation, topography, and water bodies into the design at the Local Plan, Land Use Amendment, and Development Permit stages; - b) Utilizing environmentally-friendly landscaping where practical; and - c) Preventing the spread of invasive, alien species in Environmentally Sensitive Areas. - 10.1.4 Local Plans should enhance natural areas by retaining and integrating natural features into the subdivision design, to the County's satisfaction. - 10.1.5 Local Plans shall demonstrate the connectivity and function of all retained natural features.

-- 10.1.4 Conceptual Scheme or Master Site Development Plans should enhance natural areas by retaining and integrating natural features into the subdivision design, to the County's satisfaction. - 10.1.5 Conceptual Scheme or Master Site Development Plans shall demonstrate the connectivity and function of all retained natural features. - 10.1.6 At the time of Conceptual Scheme or Master Site Development Plan preparation, an Environmental Construction Operation (ECO) Plan may be required to limit soil impacts and risk to adjacent properties.
+10.1.6 At the time of Local Plan preparation, an Environmental Construction Operation (ECO) Plan may be required to limit soil impacts and risk to adjacent properties.